pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ### NL segmentation

-It is possible to apply the NL segmentation to the an entire .csv file.
-Note that in this case all the change points will be detectec using a off-line change point algorithm.
+It is possible to apply the NL segmentation to an entire .csv file.
+Note that in this case, all the change points will be detected using an offline change point algorithm.

 We start declaring models and upper/lower bounds: